 Recommended: 3.5 mm diameter

 Drain holes are recommended for resin to escape in models that are a fully enclosed cavity (like a hollow sphere or hollow cylinder printed directly on the build platform).
-Without drain holes of at least 3.5 mm in diameter, the part may trap resin and lead to an explosion of the print.
+Without drain holes of at least 3.5 mm in diameter, the part may trap resin and lead to a cupping blowout of the print.